All information pending until Mandatory Catalog Copy from the California State University is received and this catalog is updated.

 a particular career field.
 Any such data provided must be in a form that does not

 allow for the identification of any individual student.
-This information may include
+This information includes

-data concerning the average starting salary collected from graduates of the campus
+data concerning the average starting salary and the percentage of previously enrolled

 In case of an emergency, students can dial "911" from campus pay phones for assistance.